BLJMan/Blj-Engine/README.md

 ## Build instructions

-is exactly the same as the base game.
+it's exactly the same as the base game.

 read the readme [here](https://github.com/ninjamuffin99/Funkin)